sqonk/phext-datakit/docs/api/SMA.md

 ```
 Construct a new SMA with the specified maximum number of values.

-- **$maxItems** The maximum amount of values that the moving average is allowed to work off of.
+- **int** $maxItems The maximum amount of values that the moving average is allowed to work off of.
 As new values are added onto the end, old values are moved off the front.
-- **$defaultPrecision** If set, will automatically round all averages to given decimal precision.
+- **?int** $defaultPrecision If set, will automatically round all averages to given decimal precision.

 ------